mrsrmn/RedditEasy/README.md

 ## Documentation
 Docs can be found [here](https://redditeasy.readthedocs.io/en/latest/)

+## Async RedditEasy
+Yes, there is an async version of redditeasy.
+To use it, you need to use the Async classes.
+Whose are `AsyncSubreddit` and `AsyncUser`

+Here is a small example on using it: https://github.com/MakufonSkifto/RedditEasy/blob/main/examples/async_redditeasy.py

+You can and should use this in a discord.py bot.
+The normal classes could cause a [blocking](https://discordpy.readthedocs.io/en/latest/faq.html#what-does-blocking-mean)

+This **will not** work outside an async function whatsoever.

 ## Usage
 <span style="font-size:larger;">THE MODULE WILL USE ITS OWN DEFAULT CLIENT INFO IF **AT LEAST ONE** OF THESE ARE NOT GIVEN: `client_id=`, `client_secret`,